Kiss (UK radio station): Second rebranding and Kiss network

 EMAP introduced a second major revamp of the Kiss brand on 6 September 2006.
 This included a new logo designed by oddlondon, a renewed focus on dance music, more specialist shows and a new website for all three Kiss stations, replacing the previous website.

 The relaunch was implemented simultaneously with the rebranding of Kiss 100's sister dance stations, Vibe 101 and Vibe 105–108 as Kiss 101 and Kiss 105-108 respectively.
 Changes at Kiss 100 were introduced to address falling listener figures and to keep the station competitive in the highly contested London market.
 Roberts became its Group Programme Director.

 A year later, EMAP sold its radio division to Bauer Radio.

 DAB changes and Rodigan departure

 In December 2010, Ofcom approved the request from Bauer to drop local programming content from the three Kiss stations, creating a national service on the condition that Kiss would be available on 35 DAB multiplexes around the UK on the day local information is dropped, rising to 38 within three months of the changes.

 On 27 December 2012, Kiss 100 appeared nationally on Digital One's national DAB multiplex.

 David Rodigan, who had been with Kiss since its legal launch in 1990, resigned in November 2012, citing the "continued marginalisation of reggae music" on the station.

 Under Roberts, Kiss extended its stations, launching Kisstory in May 2013.

 Norway and Finland

 On 26 February 2016, Kiss was launched in Norway rebranded from The Voice Hiphop & RnB Norway and Finland.

+FM changes

+In January 2023, station owners Bauer submitted plans to Ofcom to change the format of the FM frequencies held by Kiss on 105.6 MHz (Cambridge), 106.4 MHz (Suffolk) and 107.7 MHz (Peterborough).
+The application was approved in July 2023, with the frequencies becoming relays of Greatest Hits Radio, leaving Kiss on 100 MHz (London), 97.2 MHz (Bristol), 101 MHz (Severn Estuary) and 106.1 MHz (Norwich).

+In August 2024, Bauer announced that Kiss would be replaced on FM in London, the Severn Estuary and Norwich by Hits Radio, with Kiss retaining its frequency in Bristol.
+Then on 20 September 2024, Bauer announced that the switch will take place on 23 September, sooner than expected as it was believed that Bauer would wait until the new Media Act became law, eliminating the need to make a format change request to Ofcom.
+It was also announced that the 97.2 frequency in Bristol will also carry Hits Radio.
+On 22 September 2024, at 10 pm, Kiss became digital only.

+DAB+ Switchover

+In February 2025, it was announced that Kiss, along with Kisstory and several other Bauer-owned stations would be switched to stereo DAB+ from 31 March 2025.

+Programming

+Programming is produced and broadcast from Bauer's London headquarters at The Lantern.